 Dr Jason Yon Meng, PhD (Bristol), (Lecturer in Design and Manufacture - Electro-mechanical Systems), Electric machine design; multi-functional materials for electric machines; novel machine characterisation techniques.

-Dr Jason Zheng Jiang BSc, MSc, PhD, (Lecturer), Circuit theory and applications of control theory; passive and active mechanical control: electrical and mechanical networks.
+Dr Jason Zheng Jiang BSc, MSc, PhD, (Senior Lecturer), Circuit theory and applications of control theory; passive and active mechanical control: electrical and mechanical networks.

 Find out more about becoming a student at Bristol, applying for a visa and the support we offer to international students.

 REF 2014 results